About Hill House

 TEAMWORK & COLLABORATION: We are only as strong as the sum of our parts and that means no individual can do it alone.
 We emphasize teamwork on the fields, in the classroom, and in the office.
 We support each other, our community, and our mission.

 The community center has grown a great deal since its formation in 1966.
 Hill House’s Mt.
-Vernon and Joy Street buildings, both located in the heart of Beacon Hill, offer programs of athletic, creative and intellectual nature to children ages newborn to 12 years.
+Vernon and Joy Street buildings, both located in the heart of Beacon Hill, offer programs of athletic, creative and intellectual nature to children ages 11 months old to 12 years.
 For families who reside in Beacon Hill, Back Bay, West End and other downtown neighborhoods; Hill House offers the type of youth activities normally available only to residents of the suburbs.

 A Glimpse into the Past